ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

   which are JSON based data structures.

 ### System Initialization Table
   This is the main table (sit1.tx) which specifies information about other tables

   "videom": "videosm1.txt",
   "videop": "videosp1.txt",
   "tlc": "videotlc1.txt",
   "comps": "c1": ["COM3", 9600,5,2]

-   videom - Lane definition table which defines sensor and web cam  information
+  "videom" -  Lane definition table which defines sensor and web cam  information
-   videop - Priority Assign Table, which is used to assign more time to lanes
+  "videop" -  Priority Assign Table, which is used to assign more time to lanes
-            When high congestion occurs in lanes tlc    - Traffic Light Control table where traffic light data is specified
+              When high congestion occurs in lanes
+  "tlc"    -  Traffic Light Control table where traffic light data is specified
-   comps  - Arduino board info
+  "comps"  -  Arduino board info
-            c1   - board id.
-There can be more than one board connected sensors and LEDs
+              board id -  There can be more than one board connected sensors and LEDs
               COM3 - the port this board connects to the application running machine
               9600 -  baud rate, data transfer rate of application running machine serial port
                       and Arduino board
-            5    - time out will occur if you are unable to connect with Arduino within this time period (miliseconds)
+              5 - time out will occur if you are unable to connect with Arduino within this
+                  time period (miliseconds )
               2 - wait time to connect with arudino (miliseconds)

 ### Lane Definition Table
    "videom": "videosm1.txt"